CoderSales/Portfolio-Project-4/Documentation/minor-notes.md

 In Python code, it is permissible to break before or after a binary operator, as long as the convention is consistent locally.
 For new code Knuth’s style is suggested.

+## Adding image of Django running in Browser to DEVELOPMENT.md
+- Need to make sure no spaces between square and round brackets
+- Need to use relative path to image
+- Need to use .. operator (to cd up out of Documentation folder)
+- add forward slash "/"
+- then add relative file path